Umemura Quadric Fibrations and Maximal Subgroups of $Cr_n(\mathbb{C})$: Preliminary results

-Typical examples of extremal divisorial contractions include blowups and weighted blowups.
+Typical examples of extremal divisorial contractions are blowups as well as an infinite family of weighted blowups.
 However Remark \ref{rem:termExtrFromSmoothPt} shows these are not the only examples, even when the center is a smooth point.
-The situation is different if the centre is an orbit of codimension $2$ and $f$ is equivariant with respect to some group $G$:
+The situation is different if the centre is an orbit of codimension $2$ and $f$ is equivariant with respect to some group $G$, as in this case by \cite[Proposition 2.4]{BF21} we have only blow-ups.